 If your city hasn’t retrofitted its lights yet, now is the time to act!

 - Ask questions and do your research!
-IDA has many resources for city residents, including:
+DarkSky has many resources for city residents, including:

 Printable LED Information Handout (PDF)

 - Write or call your Mayor and City Council Members.
 Speak to their staffers and let them know your concerns about the quality and effects of new energy-efficient street lighting systems.